GraphMoLab/Graph2Token/README.md

 Run the code in \GNN_pretrained to get the graph-text data and pretrain the GNN encoder.
 ## Stage 2
 * Download the LLama3-8B checkpoint from Huggingface.
-* Set your LLM model and pretrained gnn model paths.
+* Set your LLM model, pretrained gnn and mol2latent model paths.
+* For classification task, run iupac_finetune_classification.py.
+* For regression task, run iupac_finetune_regression.py.
+* For few-shot finetuning and evaluation, set the right data path and rerun.